 The Financial Management specialisation prepares you for a variety of roles in the fields of banking and finance, including work with investments, business valuation, financial analysis and more.
-You may choose to work in the private or public sector of the international job market, become an entrepreneur or continue your career in academia.
+You may choose to work in the private or public sector in the international job market, become an entrepreneur or continue your career in academia.

-Career support During your whole time as a student UU Careers offers you support and guidance.
-You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
-This service is free of charge for all students at Uppsala University.
-Read more about UU Careers.
+Career support During your time as a student, UU Careers offers support and guidance.
+You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
+Learn more about UU Careers.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.

 If you are in your final year of Bachelor's studies, the entry requirements for Bachelor's degree must be fulfilled no later than the start of the programme.
 You show that you fulfil the requirements by submitting a copy of your diploma and/or transcript.
 Read more in the application guide.